pival13/FehWikiBot/README.md

 # Fire Emblem Heroes Wiki Bot
 This repository hosts various Python3 scripts use to create and update pages on the [Fire Emblem Heroes Wiki](https://feheroes.fandom.com/wiki/).

+It is a clone of the same [gitlab](https://gitlab.com/pival1302/FehWikiBot) repository and may therefore be out of date or broken compared to it.

 ## Utilisation
 ### Dependencies
 The following dependencies are needed in order to the scripts to work properly: